Zilliqa/dev-portal-old/docs/core-consensus.md

 #### Initial State

-The `INITIAL` state is usually when the object for each class is first created (e.g., see `DirectoryService::RunConsensusOnDSBlockWhenDSPrimary`).
+The `INITIAL` state is set when the object for each class is first created (e.g., see `DirectoryService::RunConsensusOnDSBlockWhenDSPrimary`).

 #### Announcement and Commitment Phase